udaan-iitt/editions/2022_Autumn/IITM.md

 ---
-title: "Internship Experience at IITM"
+title: Internship Experience at IITM
-category: "Experiences"
+category: Experiences
-date: "2022-09-11 12:00:00 +05:30"
+date: 2022-09-11 12:00:00 +05:30
-desc: "Indian Institute of Technology, Madras, is one of the top-tier institutes in India that has ample facilities to conduct advanced studies in many fields.
-Dive into Giridara Srinivaas experience as a research intern at IITM."
+desc: Indian Institute of Technology, Madras, is one of the top-tier institutes in India that has ample facilities to conduct advanced studies in many fields.
+  Dive into Giridara Srinivaas experience as a research intern at IITM.
-thumbnail: "./images/IIT_Madras-Srinivaas.jpg"
+thumbnail: ./images/IIT_Madras-Srinivaas.jpg
-authors: "Giridara Srinivaas"
+authors: Giridara Srinivaas
 starred: false
 abio: ""
-alt: "Internship Experience at IITM"
+alt: Internship Experience at IITM
 ---

 One of the objectives of an internship is to create a work opportunity in a real life environment (Industry/Premier Research institute at the National/International level) while the course study is still in progress, thus creating an eye-opening awareness about the application of the knowledge and skills we are still learning.
 This creates interest, throws limelight on career goals, and helps us understand our strengths and weaknesses and the need for practical training and exposure to develop skills.